 If you're applying for a creative role, experiment with colors, subheadings, and layouts.

 If you're applying for more of a traditional role, be wary.
-Not everyone is a fan of bright, bold cover letters, but you can scope your limits by getting a feel
+Not everyone is a fan of bright, bold cover letters, but you can scope your limits by getting a feel of their company culture.

 Are they strict and professional, or does the company like to have fun?
 (You can usually get a feel of this from their website or social media profiles.)